ali-hamie/Cafe-Management-Project/README.md

 Each team member contributed to both backend and frontend tasks as required:

 Meera:

-US-002 (Backend support – order listing)
+US-001 (Order Creation – Backend & Frontend)

 Syed: